keyvan-amiri/PGTNet/README.md

 All additional ouputs are saved in a separate folder called **transformation** in the root directory of **PGTNet repository**.

 **Note:** We provide additional text files describing general statistics for different graph datasets.
 See: [General statistics for graph datasets](https://github.com/keyvan-amiri/PGTNet/tree/main/graph_dataset_statistics).

+**Dataset Structure:**
+Each graph dataset which represent set of event prefixes (obtained from the event log) is a [PyG data object](https://pytorch-geometric.readthedocs.io/en/latest/modules/data.html).
+In this graph dataset each attributed directed graph corresponds to an event prefix: an unfinished business process instance.

+For each graph dataset, three separate files are generated for the training, validation, and test sets.
+These files are formatted as graph dataset objects compatible with PyTorch Geometric library.
+Loading a graph dataset to train a GPS graph transformer is done using one single zip file including all these three parts.
+While our evaluation relies on cross-validation data split, we initially create separate graph dataset files for direct use in the holdout approach.
+Modifying data split approach can be easily done by using a variable called `split_mode` in the relevant training configuration file.

 **<a name="part4">4.
 Training and evaluation of GPS graph transformers:</a>**